Iris-Smok/Platinum-Limo/README.md

 # Features

 - An easy and simple navigation throught the website
-- List of services that Platinum Line Limo provides
+- List of services that Platinum Limo provides
-- List of vehicles that Platinum Line Limo has to offer
+- List of vehicles that Platinum Limo has to offer
 - Car specifications for each vehicles so that user can see what each vehicle has to offer
 - Easily visible testimonials of other clients
 - Contact form so that clients can easily get in touch if they have certain requirements and questions
 - Availability form so that clients can book desired vehicle
 - Thank you message when user submits the form so that the user can be sure the form has been submitted
-- Easily visible Platinum Line Limo contact infromation
+- Easily visible Platinum Limo contact infromation
-- Social links in the footer of each page so user can follow the Platinum Line Limo via social networks and be up to date with the latest information
+- Social links in the footer of each page so user can follow the Platinum Limo via social networks and be up to date with the latest information

 # Structure